NCAA tournament bubble watch: Can Northern Iowa get an at-large?

 SEC BUBBLE WATCH

+FLORIDA (NET: 28, NBC: 10): The Gators are doing everything they can to play themselves out of the NCAA tournament.
+They blew an 18-point second half lead to Kentucky (21) on Saturday despite the fact that Ashton Hagans didn’t play, Immanuel Quickley fouled out and Tyrese Maxey shot like he was shaving points.
+And frankly, if the Gators lose in the first round of the SEC tournament, I’m not sure they are a lock to dance.
+They are 19-12 overall right now.
+They have three Quad 2 losses and just a 3-9 record against Quad 1 opponents.
+They have not beating a top 30 opponent this season and their best wins came before the New Year.

-ARKANSAS (NET: 46, NBC: Off the bubble): Arkansas is 19-11 on the season with a 7-10 record in the SEC after knocking off LSU (31) at home on Wednesday night.
-They have a pair of Quad 1 wins and a 6-11 record against the top two Quads, which really isn’t that great, but the more important record is this: They are now 19-6 on the season with a healthy Isaiah Joe.
-I don’t think that will be enough to get the Razorbacks onto the right side of the bubble, not when it is actually pretty strong this season, so it will be very interesting to see how the selection committee handles Arkansas.
+ARKANSAS (NET: 41, NBC: Off the bubble): The Razorbacks finish the season with a 19-12 record and a 7-11 mark in the SEC.
+They have three Quad 1 wins, and while they don’t have another Quad 3 or 4 losses, they do have seven Quad 2 losses.
+With just a 7-12 mark against the top two Quads, I can’t see Arkansas getting into the tournament without a pretty significant run in the SEC tournament.

-TENNESSEE (NET: 69, NBC: Off the bubble): I guess it was too soon to entirely write Tennessee off.
-The Vols went into Rupp Arena on Tuesday night, erased a 17-point second half deficit and beat Kentucky (14).
-That alone is not enough to get the Vols back onto the right side of the bubble, but with a home game against Auburn (28) coming up on Saturday, there’s still a chance.
-Tennessee is 17-13 on the season with a 2-9 record against Quad 1 opponents and a 8-12 mark against the top two Quads.
-Beat Auburn on Saturday, and they’ll have a puncher’s chance to earn an at-large with a couple of wins in the SEC tournament.

-MISSISSIPPI STATE (NET: 52, NBC: Off the bubble): The Bulldogs lost at South Carolina (65) on Tuesday, which was their last shot at getting a Quad 1 win before the SEC tournament.
+MISSISSIPPI STATE (NET: 52, NBC: Off the bubble): The Bulldogs kept the dream alive with a win over Ole Miss (86) in the last game of the regular season.
 They are currently sitting at 7-9 against the top two Quads with just two Quad 1 wins to go along with a pair of Quad 3 losses.
 The only team that they have beaten that is currently projected for the NCAA tournament is Florida (33).

-SOUTH CAROLINA (NET: 64, NBC: Next four out): The Gamecocks picked up a win over Mississippi State (52), which improved them to 8-10 against the top two Quads with a Quad 3 loss and a Quad 4 loss.
-The win over Kentucky (14) continues to look better.
-The win at Virginia (50) looks better, too.
-But they lost to Stetson (305) at home, and that’s not something that’s going away.
+TENNESSEE (NET: 56, NBC: Next four out): The Vols had some ground to make up heading into this game, and a chance to beat Auburn (35) at home was exactly what they needed to start doing that.
+But it didn’t work out that way.
+They lost by 22 points, and at this point I think Tennessee likely needs to either win the automatic bid from the SEC or make a deep run in the SEC tournament.

+SOUTH CAROLINA (NET: 63, NBC: Off the bubble): The Gamecocks lost at Vanderbilt (148), which more or less ends their chances of getting an at-large bid this season.
+They are going to have to make a run in the SEC tournament to have any chance.

 BUBBLE WATCH FOR EVERYONE ELSE